 You have several resources available for quality counseling services.
 The UT Counseling Center is funded by student fees, so we suggest you begin with them (https://counselingcenter.utk.edu).
-Appendix M includes a list of local organizations that provide counseling services and a list of non-affiliated individual practitioners we recommend.
+Advisors and instructors are also happy to suggest organizations and non-affiliated individual practitioners we recommend.